gok99/aoc24-lean/README.md

-Bootstrapped from anurushp's [2022 attempt](https://github.com/anurudhp/aoc2022).
+Bootstrapped from anurudhp's [2022 attempt](https://github.com/anurudhp/aoc2022).
 Would like to add some automation for puzzle pulling when I get time.

 ## General notes
 + Some small optimizations in Day02 that could be simple enough for a proof.